MadurangaNamal/PixelMartShop-Shopify/README.md

 # PixelMartShop

-**PixelMartShop** is a powerful ASP.NET Core Web API application designed to integrate with a Shopify store.
-This solution ensures seamless synchronization of products, inventory, and orders between the Shopify store and a PostgreSQL database using Entity Framework Core.
+**PixelMartShop** is an ASP.NET Core Web API application designed to integrate with a Shopify store.
+This solution ensures seamless synchronisation of products, inventory, and orders between the Shopify store and a PostgreSQL database using Entity Framework Core.
 The application exposes RESTful endpoints to manage data on Shopify while maintaining a reliable local copy in the database.

 ---